 Some Indian tribes regard the gray dolphin as sacred animal.
 Semi-divine creatures, Brujos (Spanish for Wizards) to be respected, almost reverenced.

 The Amazon Pink river dolphin is on the verge of extinction in the Amazon river basin.
 Pollution from agriculture, industry and mining, as well as hydroelectric dams are part to blame for.

 Fishing nets - particularly Gill nets used in commercial fishing - are regarded as the most dangerous to dolphins.
 Dolphins would tear a hole in the nets and steal all the fish, so fishermen don't regard them precisely as friends.
 Guess we should teach dolphins the 8th.
 Commandment, otherwise invite fishermen to continue their business on a different habitat.

 Amazon rainforest deforestation is another evil to them, and ultimately to all of us on the Planet for that matter.
-Let's see how deforestation and destruction of the Amazon rainforest looks like from Space, produced by WWF.

 Amazon Pink river dolphin (Inia Geoffrensis) or Boto, occurs in Bolivia, Peru, Brazil, Colombia, Ecuador, Guyana and Venezuela.
 Endemic to the Amazon river and Orinoco river systems, they come in different colors: rosy colored pink, bright pink, dull-gray pink, gray and albino...

 One can't help but to admire and love the Amazon Pink river dolphin...

 As early as January 22nd, 2014, a new species of river dolphin it's been described to the global community, the first of its kind for a century - 1918.